finli/RNA_mutations/Movie script.md

 Narrator (final thought):

-The future of cancer treatment is here, and it starts with unlocking the mysteries of ncRNA.
+The future of cancer treatment is here, and it starts with unlocking the mysteries of ncRNA with the 3D banana solution.

 [End]
 [Background fades out, end of video]